Calvin-LL/AutoLinkText/README.md

 AutoLinkText is a simple library that makes links, emails, and phone numbers clickable in text in Jetpack Compose and Kotlin Compose Multiplatform.

+The latest demo app APK can be found in the [releases](https://github.com/Calvin-LL/AutoLinkText/releases) section under the "Assets" section of the latest release.

 ## Motivation

 [`TextView`](https://developer.android.com/reference/android/widget/TextView) has [`autoLink`](https://developer.android.com/reference/android/widget/TextView#attr_android:autoLink) and [`Linkify`](https://developer.android.com/reference/android/text/util/Linkify) but Compose doesn't have an equivalent.
 This library aims to fill that gap.